Codeine Overdose Symptoms To Look Out For

 Impaired vision and disorientation are common symptoms of codeine overdose.

-Like most all opiates, codeine has a cumulative effect on brain cell secretion processes, which accounts for the drug’s high abuse potential.
-Codeine works on individual brain cell sites, forcing cells to secrete large amounts of neurotransmitter chemicals.
+Like most opiates, codeine has a cumulative effect on brain cells, which accounts for the drug’s high abuse potential.
+Codeine works on individual brain cell sites, forcing cells to secrete large amounts of dopamine, the body’s “feel good” neurotransmitter.

 • Impaired vision